 Disney Plus is now live in the US and many other parts of the world.
 If you live in those markets, you can stream thousands of TV episodes from the history of Disney.
 But which are the best Disney Plus TV shows?

 To be perfectly honest, the series that are currently available to stream from Disney Plus are mostly targeting kids.
 There are a few exceptions, but the majority of the Disney Plus TV shows lineup is not meant solely for adults.
 Having said that, many young adults will likely enjoy going back in time to stream some older Disney Plus series on the service.
-With all that in mind, here are the best Disney Plus TV shows on the service, with a quick look at things to come.
+With all that in mind, here are the best Disney Plus TV shows on the service.

 Best Disney Plus TV shows: